nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Items with `...` after them can be used multiple times including zero times. \\
   _(eg. `[t/TAG]...` can be excluded completely, or once `t/friend`, or twice `t/friend t/family`, etc.)_

-- Parameters can be in any order. \\
+- Parameters can be specified in any order. \\
   _(eg. if the command specifies `n/NAME p/PHONE`, `p/PHONE n/NAME` is also acceptable)_

 - If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken. \\